 [Episcopal News Service] The Rt.
-Rev. William Love, the former bishop of the Diocese of Albany who resigned last month, announced on March 30 that he is leaving The Episcopal Church to join the Anglican Church in North America.
+Rev. William Love, the former bishop of the Diocese of Albany who resigned last month, announced on March 30 that he is leaving The Episcopal Church to join the Anglican Church in North America, effective April 2.
 Last October, Love agreed to resign while facing disciplinary action over his ban on same-sex marriage in his diocese.

 In an announcement the same day, Presiding Bishop Michael Curry said he had approved a request from Love to be released and removed from the ordained ministry of The Episcopal Church, with the advice and consent of Curry’s Council of Advice.